urb-ch/prog2/README.md

 3. User chooses desired function

 Zeiterfassung:
-1. User sees fields with Date on the left side and a text field to enter an amount of hours in the middle and a submit button on the right
+1. User sees fields with Date on the left side and a text field to enter an amount of hours in the middle and a submit button on the right   - DONE
-2. User enters hours worked to associated date in the text field
+2. User enters hours worked to associated date in the text field   - DONE
-3. User presses the submit button
+3. User presses the submit button  - DONE

 Übersicht:
 1. User sees an overview over his amount worked associated to the specific date